Yvonne2401/cart-command-model-CQRS-demo/README.md

   - AxonFramework
   - AxonServer (external jar or in Docker)
   - WireSpec to generate the endpoints

+This is an example the command model of an Ecommerce checkout service.

 The aggregate is the Shopping(Cart) with the following events:

 | Event                      | Description                                                         |